 NOTE: Since LACRM did not develop these programs, we can't control whether or not they will continue to work with LACRM, nor can we control their maintenance or offer support for them.
-If you don’t see a system that you are looking for, or you find a VOIP program on this list that no longer works with the CRM, please reach out to Less Annoying’s customer support.
+If you find a VOIP program on this list that no longer works with the CRM, please reach out to Less Annoying’s customer support.

 There are a few ways that VOIP tools might facilitate click-to-call functionality in tandem with the CRM.
 The list below will break the options into three sections based on these different categories:

 While LACRM doesn't offer any integrations with VOIP tools, a few VOIP systems have built their own connections to LACRM using our API.
-You can enable your API and link these systems directly to your CRM account to enable more advanced interactivity with these tools -- though you should bear in mind that doing so grants the dialer tool access to your account's data.
-(These options are listed in alphabetical
+You can enable your API in your account's setting and link these systems directly to your CRM account to enable more advanced interactivity with these tools -- though you should bear in mind that doing so grants the dialer tool access to your account's data.
+(These options are listed in alphabetical order.)

 Less Annoying CRM has a setting that allows you to format your phone numbers in your system as clickable links using a number different protocols that can trigger action from softphone dialers installed on your computer/device.
 Depending on whether your softphone supports any of these protocols, you may be able to click links in the CRM and have your computer launch the appropriate program and dial out.
 You'll find the CRM setting on your Integrations settings page.
 Here are the programs we know to support these kinds of click-to-dial protocols: